 Most of us have bought perfumes to give as Christmas presents.
 We buy them, often at great expense, for our mothers, our lovers and our spotty little brothers, to splash on and spray under.
 Perhaps, deep down, we are trying to conjure up those heady days of summer when natural scents abound.
 When the days are short, we can not expect the same intensity of perfume in the garden, but even in winter's depths we can satisfy this natural yearning for fragrance by planting scented winter-flowering plants.

 Plant scents are part of a plant's efforts to succeed as an organism in the habitat in which it lives.
 For example, the aromatic oils of rosemary and lavender evolved as a defence against browsing animals.
 Floral scents have developed with the aim of attracting pollinators, such as birds, bees, and flies, upon which they depend for reproduction.
-The scent developed by plants is quite specific in its aim, so that sweetly-scented flowers attract bees which are seeking nectar, whilst flowers pollinated by flies develop a different smell altogether.
+The scent developed by plants is quite specific in its aim, so that sweetly-scented flowers attract bees which are seeking nectar, whilst flowers pollinated by flies develop a different fragrance altogether.

 True, winter may well bring fewer flowers, but many of these have to be strongly scented to attract the fewer pollinators around.
 Although their colours are often pale and subtle, they revel instead in surprising shapes and haunting scents.

 The small white flowers of Sarcococca are unassuming and its evergreen foliage without a great deal of interest, but its scent rivals anything bought in a bottle.
 S.hookeriana var dygina is the best and makes good underplanting for large shrubs, being shade-loving and tolerant of dry conditions.